solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 landscape, these models are subject to change.
 To see the latest models available, reference [Azure OpenAI Service models]. \## Responsible AI

-It is easy to be fascinated with AI and generative AI in particular, but you need to consider how you would use it responsibly.
+It is easy to be fascinated with AI and Generative AI in particular, but you need to consider how you would use it responsibly.
 You need to consider things like how to ensure the output is fair, non-harmful and more.
 This chapter aims to provide you with mentioned context, what to